Radio Frequency Identification Technology (RFID) for Product ID & Traceability

 Looking for better ways to improve visibility and efficiency across the value chain?
-Our experts can help you implement RFID technology for product identification and traceability, from the manufacturing floor through to distribution and the retail store.
+Our experts can help you implement radio frequency identification technology (RFID) for product identification and traceability, from the manufacturing floor through to distribution and the retail store.

 Radio Frequency Identification (RFID) is an automatic identification technology that transmits the identity (in the form of a unique serial number) of an item or person, wirelessly by using radio waves, tags and readers.

 At Matthews, we have access to the most comprehensive portfolio of tags and readers for the broadest range of markets and applications.
-We also have a breadth of experience in RFID for product identification and can help you implement modern wireless technologies to track products and equipment.
+We also have a breadth of experience in radio frequency identification technology for product identification and can help you implement modern wireless technologies to track products and equipment.

 Typically RFID technology has two components: the reader and the tag.